mwangdakota/pages-uswds-jekyll/pages/topics/it.md

 *Note: This subtopic is focused on cybersecurity innovations pertaining to IoT.
 Hardware innovations related to IoT should be submitted to the Internet of Things (I) topic.*

 ### IT6.
 Education Technologies
+*Note: Note: Applicants interested in proposing education-related projects that align with our program goals and criteria, but which are not related to AI, IT, or robotics, are welcome to submit their concepts under “Other Topics.”*

 ### IT7.
 Human-Computer Interaction, Virtual Reality, and Augmented Reality